ldeluigi/microchat/README.md

 ## Frontend Development

-The client is developed and compiled on the host machine, so you need to go on its folder `cd .\frontend\microchat-frontend\` and run `npm install` to download dependencies; then u can run frontend using `ng serve`.
+The client is developed and compiled on the host machine, so you need to go on its folder `cd .\frontend\microchat-frontend\` and run `npm install` to download dependencies; then you can run the web app using `ng serve`.
 **Note:** _ng serve is a blocking call_

-Navigate to `http://localhost:4200/` to use the frontend.
+Navigate to `http://localhost:4200/` to use the frontend app.